luk3yx/miniirc/README.md

 You can handle IRCv3 capabilities before connecting using a handler.
 You must use `force=True` on any `irc.quote()` called here, as when this is called, miniirc may not yet be fully connected.
-Do not use the `colon` argument for `Handler` when creating these handlers to avoid unexpected side-effects.

 ```py
 import miniirc